Ask your doctor about a bone density scan.

-If your doctor thinks you're at risk, have them organise a DEXA scan to measure bone density.
+If your doctor thinks you're at risk, ask them to organise a DEXA scan to measure bone density.

 Arrange an X-ray

-If you suspect you’ve had a minimal trauma fracture, your doctor may advise that you get an X-ray.
+If you suspect you’ve had a minimal trauma fracture, your doctor may advise that you get a typical X-ray.

 Let’s talk about the treatment of osteoporosis

 For many, the first sign of osteoporosis is a fracture.
 For others, taking action early can prevent the first fracture...read more

 Osteoporosis - affecting millions of australians

 Everyone needs to be aware of their bone health as they age.
 Osteoporosis is a chronic health condition...read more

 - Osteoporosis Australia.
 What you need to know about osteoporosis.
 Consumer guide.
 2017. www.osteoporosis.org.au.
 [Accessed 1 October 2020]